joranquinten/gulp-hugo/README.md

 * [autoprefixer](https://github.com/postcss/autoprefixer), [cssgrace](https://github.com/cssdream/cssgrace), [postcss-pseudoelements](https://www.npmjs.com/package/postcss-pseudoelements) are PostCSS modules, which transform plain CSS to match the specifications.
 * [browser-sync](http://www.browsersync.io/): synchronizes changes to files directly into the browser.
 Multiple browsers are possible and input in any browser is synchronized to the other windows.
 * [gulp-filter](https://www.npmjs.com/package/gulp-filter), [gulp-if](https://www.npmjs.com/package/gulp-if), [gulp-load-plugins](https://www.npmjs.com/package/gulp-load-plugins), [gulp-notify](https://www.npmjs.com/package/gulp-notify), [gulp-plumber](https://www.npmjs.com/package/gulp-plumber) and [gulp-util](https://www.npmjs.com/package/gulp-util) are helpers to simplify the gulpfile and tasks.
+* [gulp-ng-annotate](https://www.npmjs.com/package/gulp-ng-annotate/) is used to automagically inject dependencies for AngularJS, as per suggestion of the [styleguide by John Papa](https://github.com/johnpapa/angular-styleguide#style-y092).
-* [gulp-postcss](https://www.npmjs.com/package/gulp-postcss) facilitates the use of PostCSS plugins
+* [gulp-postcss](https://www.npmjs.com/package/gulp-postcss) facilitates the use of PostCSS plugins.
 * [gulp-usemin](https://github.com/zont/gulp-usemin) is used to extract file locations from the html and store (and concatenate) these resources locally.
 * [gulp-sass](https://www.npmjs.com/package/gulp-sass) is a wrapper for node-sass, libsass, Sass (in that order) and is therefore a bit delicate with dependencies.
 Sass and [gulp-scss-lint](https://www.npmjs.com/package/gulp-scss-lint) would be used to set up general styles.
 Frameworks such as [Bootstrap](http://getbootstrap.com/) and [Foundation](http://foundation.zurb.com/) still make use of Sass as of now.
 The configuration of the linter is stored in **lint-scss.yml** in the root of the project.
 _Note: Sass linting the may cause an overflow of errors, when frameworks are imported directly into *.scss_
 * All of the Jasmine, Karma, Protractor and Launchers are installed on behalf of the testing tasks.
 I loosely followed [this article](http://jbavari.github.io/blog/2014/06/11/unit-testing-angularjs-services/) for the unit testing, and [these](http://mherman.org/blog/2015/04/09/testing-angularjs-with-protractor-and-karma-part-1/) [articles](http://mherman.org/blog/2015/04/26/testing-angularjs-with-protractor-and-karma-part-2) for [setting up](http://thejackalofjavascript.com/end-to-end-testing-with-protractor/) the e2e testing.
+*Important note: unit testing of AngularJS components relies on [ngMock](https://docs.angularjs.org/api/ngMock) in order to spoof requests.*

 ---